bobbygrace/bravobot/README.md

 with the command “/bravo” and the URL you set up the

 Set up an [incoming webhook](https://trello.slack.com/services/new/incoming-webhook).
-Hint: you can change the channel later.
+(Hint: the channel won’t matter.)
 Put your custom token in a file called “token” in the app’s root path.

 Enable the command in a channel, then do…